|

 a second thought.
 Many suffer before dying a lonely death.
 You can help

-Support animal causes and initiatives – be an advocate for our animal friends.
+actions, and initiatives – be an advocate for our animal friends.
 They deserve better!
+Our local newspapers feature

 homeless pets for adoption.
 The pages are supported by animal-related